-When it comes to getting your nutrition program in check, most people already know the importance of having the right number of calories as well as counting their macros.
+When it comes to getting your nutrition program in check, most people already know the importance of having the right number of calories and counting their macros.

-And while getting your macronutrients straight is important, it’s also important not to overlook the significance of food choices as well.
+And while getting your macronutrients straight is important, it’s also important not to overlook the significance of food choices.

 One diet that focuses on just that is the fruitarian diet plan.
 This plan revolves around eating – you guessed it, fruit.